MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/customize-default-incident-form.md

 4. Review the **Incident** form.
 This form is the form that you use to create and view incidents.
 You can identify elements in the form that you might want to customize.

-## Customize the default incident form
+## Step 2: Customize the default incident form

 Use the following procedure to customize the default Incident form in the Authoring Tool.